Drivetrain#

 Constructors#

-Constructors are used to manually create DriveTrain and SmartDrive objects, which are necessary for configuring a drivetrain outside of VEXcode.
+Constructors are used to create DriveTrain and SmartDrive objects in code.
+This is useful when configuring a drivetrain without using the Devices window.

-DriveTrain creates a drivetrain without a Gyro Sensor or Brain Inertial Sensor.
+DriveTrain creates a drivetrain without a Gyro Sensor or Inertial Sensor.

 Usage: